hikeventures/hikeventures.github.io/_posts/2016-07-15-Packrafting-River-Dee-Scotland-1.markdown

 Then it was time to crawl into our sleeping bags where we reviewed the day and our experiences and slowly fell aslpeep under the stars while listening to the flow of the river dee.

-More about day 2 of our packrafting trip in Scotland soon on our blog ....
+Continue reading about day 2 and 3 of our packrafting trip in Scotland [here](http://www.hikeventures.com/Packrafting-River-Dee-Scotland-2/).